-With this summer's heat, we might be ready to ditch hot tools altogether.
-Painstakingly-polished hair is set to give way to shaggier, more lived-in styles as the weather kicks up.
-Take the trending shaggy fringe, invisible layers, and topknot bun, for example.
+With the summer heat, we might be ready to ditch hot tools altogether.
+Painstakingly-polished hair is set to give way to shaggier, more lived-in styles as the weather kicks up even more.
+Take the trending shaggy fringe, concave layers, and topknot bun, for example.
 That's before we've touched on the heatless waves and claw-clip styles taking over TikTok.
 One thing they all have in common?
 They tend to look best when you skip the tools and let your hair dry naturally.

 Faux Curtain Bangs

 Getting bangs is a commitment for many reasons.
 It's a stylist's job to make bangs look full and selfie-worthy, but if you're not skilled with a hairdryer, or you're a little lazy about booking in for a regular trim, bangs can easily fall flat.
 That's where faux curtain bangs come in.
-The look is something of a signature for London-based stylists The Hair Bros (aka Sean-Paul and Nick), and it works best on wavy or straight hair.
+The look is something of a signature for London-based stylists The Hair Bros (aka Sean Paul Nother and Nick Latham), and it works best on wavy or straight hair.

 When it comes to styling, The Hair Bros' Roxy Estella suggests distributing product through damp hair.
 Award-winning hairstylist Charlotte Mensah recommends applying a couple of drops of Manketti Hair Oil combined with Manketti Oil Pomade after washing, then letting your curls air-dry.
-The key to great shape, says Roxy?
+The key to great shape, says Estella?
 Not dragging your fingers through curls like a comb.
+See model @___noangel on Instagram for inspo.

-If your hair is straight or wavy and you're after just a little more definition, like this style created by Francesca Inverarity at The Hair Bros, spritz a sea salt spray (like L'ange Salt + Sea Texturizing Spray) through damp lengths, avoiding your roots.
+If your hair is straight or wavy and you're after just a little more definition, like this style created by Francesca Inverarity at The Hair Bros, spritz a sea salt spray like L'ange Salt + Sea Texturizing Spray (or for a salt-free alternative, OUAI's Wave Spray) through damp lengths, avoiding your roots.
 When hair is around 50% dry, separate it into two sections at each side and then twist each portion around your fingers to create a rope shape.
 Once that's done, twist each rope into a knot at the nape of your neck and secure with bobby pins and unpin when you head out the door.

-To smooth down any frizzy bits or flyaways, veil your hair with Andrew Fitzsimons Texture Spray for Hair, and use your fingertips to separate the waves for a slightly undone look.
+To smooth down any frizzy bits or flyaways, veil your hair with Andrew Fitzsimons Après Sexe Texture Spray, and use your fingertips to separate the waves for a slightly undone look.

 Wash & Go